-Bereavement support service offering formal and informal group and individual support for family members, friends, children, and carers through the emotional impact of grief following the death of a patient.
+Bereavement support service offering formal and informal group and individual support for family

 Therapies team:

 The therapies team offers everything from expertise and advice, to equipment to palliative rehabilitation.
 That might mean providing equipment to help people maintain their independence at home and maintain their access to everyday essentials like their bath or kitchen, or helping to rebuild strength, maintain their balance or manage their breathing.